Some features of X-Plane require that X-Plane be able to communicate across your network. These features include:

 - Unlock the pane by clicking the lock in the lower-left corner and enter the administrator username and password.

-- Click Advanced… to customize the firewall configuration.
+- Click Firewall Options… to customize the firewall configuration.

-- Click the + (plus) button, then select your copy of X-Plane.app.
-This is found in the X-Plane 9 or X-Plane 10 installation directory, which is located by default on your desktop.
+- Click the + (plus) button, then navigate to your copy of X-Plane.app.
 With X-Plane selected, click Add.